 Yes, you probably do, but from April 2019 the current HMRC online portal will close for businesses with a taxable turnover above £85,000 and they will need to submit their VAT return figures directly from their accounting system or via ‘bridging’ software.

-Yes and no. MTD means that VAT registered businesses with taxable turnover over the £85,000 threshold will need to submit their VAT returns digitally using MTD compatible software.
-However, MTD also means businesses will need to keep their records in a digital format which enables information to be provided to HMRC directly from their accounting system or via bridging software, through application programme interfaces (APIs) which can also receive information from HMRC.
+Unfortunately not, MTD means that VAT registered businesses with taxable turnover over the £85,000 threshold will need to submit their VAT returns digitally using MTD compatible software.
+However, MTD also means businesses will need to keep their records in a digital format which enables information to be provided to HMRC directly from their accounting system or via bridging software, through an application programme interface (API) which can also receive information from HMRC.

 Yes.
 If you are a VAT registered business with taxable turnover over the £85,000 threshold you will need to keep digital records.